 To balance the aspiration of utilizing these locations as extraction sites with the interests of protecting deep-sea hydrothermal systems, new survey technologies are needed that will allow quantifiable and high-resolution monitoring for investigations of these remote environments.

 All about the imagery

-Remotely Operated Vehicle (ROV) ROPOS and a suite of survey cameras will be the primary tools for gathering footage and taking samples.
-A high-resolution survey camera, coupled with a powerful LED strobe flash, will be used to survey the bulk of the vents, looking down on the seafloor as the ROV passes overhead.
-Using the high performance computer cluster aboard Falkor, a first version of the terrain model will be extracted while still at sea, to check for accidental data gaps.
-To fill these gaps, the team will also circle the vents for a side view, employing a stereo camera system that will deliver a real time 3D preview of the structures.
-Another camera will be dedicated to immersive telepresence, capturing the entire surroundings in front of the ROV in a single, panoramic image.
+Remotely Operated Vehicle (ROV) ROPOS and a suite of survey cameras were the primary tools used for gathering footage and taking samples.
+A high-resolution survey camera, coupled with a powerful LED strobe flash, was used to survey the bulk of the vents, looking down on the seafloor as the ROV passes overhead.
+Using the high performance computer cluster aboard Falkor, a first version of the terrain model was extracted while still at sea, to check for accidental data gaps.
+To fill these gaps, the team also circled the vents for a side view, employing a stereo camera system that delivered a real time 3D preview of the structures.
+Another camera was dedicated to immersive telepresence, capturing the entire surroundings in front of the ROV in a single, panoramic image.

 Huge changes for the ecosystems and geography of seafloor hydrothermal vent systems could be in the very near future.
 However, if these areas are not explored, investigated, and recorded before change arrives, then we may never know what was there.
-By using the cutting-edge 3D survey tools, the “Virtual Vents” team will open up this remote environment to the public in a way that has never before been possible.
+By using the cutting-edge 3D survey tools, the “Virtual Vents” team was able to open up this remote environment to the public in a way that had never before been possible.